Manu-Prince/CustomerRewardsApplication/README.md

 📂 Log Configuration

-Logs are written to both the console.
+Logs are written to both the console and the file: logs/CustomerRewards.log.
 Only application logs are enabled (others suppressed).

 🧪 Run Tests

 mvn test
 Includes integration tests for:
       - Validating transactions
       - Calculating rewards